-If you’re not hacking Black Friday in 2019, you’re clearly doing it all wrong.
+If you’re not hacking Black Friday, you’re clearly doing it all wrong.
 After all, it’s not Black Friday 2007 anymore, where the only way to save money was to set the alarm for an ungodly hour and go fight the unwashed masses for that last cheap 55″ television.

 The game has changed, and so have the strategies and hacks you should employ on Black Friday weekend.
 Here are nine Black Friday hacks that will not only save you money, but in many cases, will allow you to enjoy time with your friends and family, and still score a killer deal.

 1. Know Which Products Are Cheaper Closer to Christmas

 Don’t be fooled by the ads, not all Black Friday deals are created equal, and most are NOT the cheapest prices you’ll find this year.
 Many popular retailers, selling electronics, toys, apparel and gift ideas will actually have cheaper prices closer to Christmas.

 Based on the coupons and deals that we get here at Rather-Be-Shopping every December over the past 16 years, below are the absolute best days to shop this year in order to maximize your savings.

 Christmas Toys: Saturday, December 12th.

 Apparel and Shoes: Monday, December 14th.
 (Free Shipping Day)

 HDTV’s: Weekend of December 4 – 6th.